wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Returns HTTP 304 (use cached file) when client sends appropriate "if-modified-since" or "if-none-match" header - super speedy!!!
+* Returns HTTP 304 (Not Modified) when client sends appropriate "if-modified-since" or "if-none-match" header - super speedy!!!
+* Options now work as promised: delay, duration, loop, paused, random, slide
 * Added function Blip_Slideshow::slideshow($atts) for creating a slideshow directly in a theme template
 * Added shortcode [blip-version] for internal use
 * Using REST-style URL for retrieving the media RSS file